ylww/gdelt-samples/README.md

 - tracks changes in news articles 24 hours and again 1 week after publication.
 Available in several formats - I've been collecting the minute-by-minute releases and keeping only records from certain domains or matching certain keywords
 - complete GDG dataset feels too big to be worth retaining, but I definitely see value in harvesting targeted content.
 Probably best suits a simple Shiny app rather than full Aardvark treatment.
-- sample is actually the complete GDG from 28 Aug - 14 Oct from select Russian state media and ministry sites plus global content matching key Salisbury references in Latin and Cyrillic.
+- sample 12-14 Oct from select Russian state media and ministry sites plus global content matching key Salisbury references in Latin and Cyrillic.

 ## Lookups